Kav1n-Lal/LLM_ollama_llama_langchain_MCQ_generator_app/README.md

 ## 🚀 Features

-- **MCQ Generation:** Runs locally and llows users to generate MCQs based on PDF data.
+- **MCQ Generation:** Runs locally and allows users to generate MCQs based on PDF data.
 - **Download:** Can download the generated MCQs as **.txt** file.

 ## Development Specs